-A good marketing plan is a detailed marketing map that will help you grow your business.
-Taking the time to develop a well-informed, thoughtful marketing plan will take the guesswork out of your marketing, keep your activities targeted and help you measure success.
+A good marketing plan is driven by your marketing strategy and is the execution, the roadmap of tactical marketing actions that will help you grow your business.
+Taking the time to develop a well-informed, thoughtful marketing plan will take the guesswork out of your marketing, keep your activities targeted to the right markets in the right way and help you measure success.
 This will form part of your business plan.

 A marketing plan consists of 2 parts:

 - a summary of your marketing goals and objectives, your marketplace and the tactics required to achieve your marketing strategy

 - the action plan you'll use to implement each marketing tactic.

 Your marketing plan should reflect the work you and your team have done to develop your marketing strategy.
 You can use your marketing strategies as headings to organise your marketing plan, and then list the specific tactics and actions that support each of your strategies.

 The market research you undertook when developing your marketing strategy will help you understand and improve your business's competitive advantage in your target market.
 Summarise the results of the market and customer research you undertook when developing your marketing strategy.

 The market research section of your marketing plan includes:

 - an overview of your customer's demographics including age, gender, occupation, lifestyle and buying trends